eabadir/PprobablyEqualsNP/EGPT/Complexity/ComputationModelSketch.md

 structure IIDPathSource where
   p_true         : Real  -- Probability of generating 'true' (0 ≤ p_true ≤ 1)
-  maxLength      : GNat  -- Max number of bits this source can provide startContext   : SubProgramView -- The state *before* the first bit from this source is drawn
+  maxLength      : ParticlePath  -- Max number of bits this source can provide startContext   : SubProgramView -- The state *before* the first bit from this source is drawn
                                   -- Represents "compression" or prior state. deriving Repr